naimurashid/naimurashid.github.io/_pages/about.md

 **Collaborative Work:** As a member of the Lineberger Comprehensive Cancer Center Biostat Core I assist physicians and researchers with statistical problems relating to genomics and clinical studies.
 Many of my current methodological projects are motivated by problems found during my collaborative work at Lineberger.
 I am available for basic statistical consulting queries for all Lineberger Members.

-**Cancer Clicial Trials:** I also with oncologists to help design cancer clinical trials at UNC and elsewhere, serving as trial statistician on a number of protocols.
+**Cancer Clicial Trials:** I also with oncologists to help design cancer clinical trials at UNC and elsewhere, serving as trial statistician on a number of active protocols.
 I am also a part of the Translational Breast Cancer Research Consortium Statistical Working Group, allowing me to work with breast cancer researchers nationwide to develop and review novel clinical trials in breast cancer.

-**Teaching:** Each spring I teach a course  on Statistical Computing (BIOS 735) for PhD Students at Gillings, covering topics such R programming, various statistical and computational algorithms, and machine learning models.
+**Teaching:**  I teach a course on Statistical Computing ,[BIOS 735](https://biodatascience.github.io/statcomp/)), to PhD Students at Gillings, covering topics such R programming, various statistical and computational algorithms, and machine learning models.

 ### Older News